robric/wiki-contrail-controller/OpenContrail-Continuous-Integration-(CI).md

 4. How long does it take for the tests to complete ?
     At the moment, it takes 4 to 5 hours.
 Work is in progress to speed this up, while at the same time add additional tests that run in parallel.

+5. How to find out which unit test failure caused the Zuul build failure?
+The link seems to be broken.
+For example, https://jenkins.opencontrail.org/job/ci-contrail-controller-unittest/611/ is not working

 For all other Questions, please email to [ci-admin](mailto:ci-admin@opencontrail.org)

 Thank You.